 In late 2012, the USF Libraries Holocaust and Genocide Studies Center welcomed scholar Rachel Baum for the first in a series of Jack Chester Foundation Symposia in Holocaust and Genocide Studies.
 The symposia and related educational programming were made possible by a grant from the Foundation.

 Dr. Baum, a faculty member at the University of Wisconsin, led two events during her visit.
 The first was an interactive workshop for educators, which focused on teaching the holocaust with empathetic perspectives in the classroom.
 Baum also gave a public lecture in the evening, focusing on subsequent generations’ ways of remembering the Holocaust.
 The talk added a layer of nuance to how we consider historical memory, suggesting that stories told out of context, in a museum, may not resonate as well as in-situ or in-context historical reminders that tie struggles of the past to contemporary life.

 The USF Libraries Holocaust and Genocide Studies Center relates these experiences to current and future generations through first-hand oral history testimonials and meaningful programming.
-To make your contribution to understanding, scholarship, and public policy contact Merrell Dickey at (813) 974-1654 or email@example.com.
+To make your contribution to understanding, scholarship, and public policy contact the USF Libraries Development office here or by calling (813) 974-4433 .